 The prefixes li-/ya– are used on the locatives –ko, –po, and –mo.

 Where is the desk?
-The desk is inside the classroom. - Magari yako wapi?
+The desk is in the classroom. - Magari yako wapi?
 Magari yako kituoni.

 Where are the cars?
 The cars are at the station.